hackenbecker/stringer-app/README.md

 - Automatically tracks reel usage and warns on low stock.
 - Keeps a track of total jobs.
 - Shows outstanding money owed.
-- Prints a standard 6x4 label for any thermal printer
+- Prints a standard 6x4 label for any thermal printer.
+- Responsive, mobile friendly front-end.

 Tested and working with PHP Version 8.2.12

 ## Installation

 You will need a working LAMP server

 1. Copy all of the files and folders to the public_html or web root folder on your web server.
 2. Create an empty MySQL database.